 About This Project

 Department of Defense lands play an essential role in maintaining homeland security, and are also important for safeguarding the nation's natural heritage.
-Managing Department of Defense lands in a way that both supports military readiness and sustains ecological integrity requires an understanding of the species and ecosystems that are found on and around these bases.
-The information and analyses provided by NatureServe and its member natural heritage programs provides the U.S. Department of Defense and the U.S. Fish and Wildlife Service with key findings about species at risk on military bases.
+Managing DoD lands in a way that both supports military readiness and sustains ecological integrity requires an understanding of the species and ecosystems that are found on and around these bases.
+The information and analyses provided by NatureServe and its member natural heritage programs provides the U.S. Department of Defense and the U.S. Fish and Wildlife Service key findings about species at risk on military bases.

 We produced two assessments, one in 2004 and an update in 2011.
 Some of the key findings of our 2004 assessment were:

 - Of 523 species at risk found to occur on DOD installations, 47 were federal candidates, 136 were regarded by NatureServe as critically imperiled, and 340 were imperiled;

 - Twenty-four species at risk appear to be restricted to individual DoD installations.
 Overall, 82 species at risk have at least half of their occurrences residing on individual installations;

 - Of the 729 DOD installations analyzed in this report, 224 (30 percent) contained species at risk;

 - In terms of total numbers, Army installations contain almost twice the number of at-risk species as Air Force and Navy installations.
 In terms of species at risk density, Army and Navy installations contain roughly three-fold greater densities than do Air Force, Marine Corps, and Army Corps of Engineers installations;